 For years I have been trying to figure out how to make healthy fries at home.
 I’ve tried more oil.
 I’ve tried more salt.
 I’ve tried different oven temperatures, but no avail.
-But thankfully I think I have finally mastered homemade, crunchy, and crispy oven fries, sans frying.
+Thankfully, I think I have finally mastered homemade, crunchy, and crispy oven fries, without any frying at all.

-As for the type of potato, in my opinion the best potatoes to make fries are russet potatoes; golden brown in color, crisp on the outside, fluffy on the inside, and not too oily.
-As for the pre-soak, it turns out it is the starch in the potato that interferences and stops the fries from becoming crispy when you cook them.
-Therefore, by soaking the potatoes slices in water overnight (or a few hours), removes the troublesome starch which will help the fries achieve the perfect crispness!
+As for the type of potato, in my opinion, the best potatoes to make fries are russet potatoes; golden brown in color, crisp on the outside, fluffy on the inside, and not too oily.
+As for the pre-soak, it turns out it is the starch in the potato that interferes and stops the fries from becoming crispy when you cook them.
+Therefore, by soaking the potato slices in water overnight (or for a few hours), removes the troublesome starch which will help the fries achieve the perfect crispness!

 Crispy Oven Fries

 Just because you are trying to be healthy doesn’t mean you can’t have fries!
-Swap these frites for regular potatoes at any weeknight meal to help please the whole family.
+Swap these crispy oven fries for regular potatoes at any weeknight meal to help please the whole family.

 - Prep Time: 1 hour